Back to Song Library

 About Amazing Grace

-Amazing Grace is one of the most searched hymn melodies for beginners and casual players because people often need a slow, readable note page for personal practice, worship use, or simple performance without switching into staff notation.
+Amazing Grace is one of the most searched hymn melodies for beginners and casual players because people often need slow, readable recorder notes, tin whistle notes, or ocarina tabs for personal practice, worship use, or simple performance without switching into staff notation.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.

 The page is laid out in 3/4 with a reference tempo around 80 BPM and a key center of F. This arrangement is friendly to newer players thanks to its manageable phrase lengths and easy-to-read note flow.
-It works especially well for breath support, legato playing, and shaping longer lyrical phrases on Irish tin whistle.
-The slower pace also makes it a practical page for players who want to work on expressive tone before tackling faster technical songs.
+It works especially well for breath support, legato playing, and shaping longer lyrical phrases on recorder, ocarina, or tin whistle.
+The slower pace also makes it a practical page for players who want expressive tone before tackling faster technical songs.
 The melody-first layout keeps attention on finger changes, timing, and tone.

 What This Page Includes